JuliaEarth/GeoStats.jl/docs/src/index.md

 ## Quick example

-Below is a quick preview of the high-level API, for the full example, please see the [GeoStatsTutorials](https://github.com/juliohm/GeoStatsTutorials) repository.
+Below is a quick preview of the high-level API.
+For the full example, please see the [GeoStatsTutorials](https://github.com/juliohm/GeoStatsTutorials) repository.

 ```julia